Bringing Black Friday to B2B: The Ultimate Guide

 Empower buyers with their preferred payment options

-The vast majority of business buyers (90%) expect B2B purchasing experiences to match those in the world of B2C, meaning that a quick and convenient checkout with instant credit terms built in should be available to all customers this Black Friday.
+According to our own research, 83% of B2B buyers will abandon a purchase if no payment terms are offered, meaning that a quick and convenient checkout with instant credit terms built in should be available to all customers this Black Friday.

 Book a call to find out how Hokodo’s payment terms solutions can help you to increase sales and grow your B2B e-commerce business.